MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Introduction

 In Human Robot Collaboration (HRC), there is a crucial need for longer-term predictions to coordinate precise interactive tasks, avoid collisions, and maintain efficient trajectory planning.
 As a result, our method uniquely combines and synchronizes textual and skeletal data to generate precise, longer-term predictions.
 Indeed, this integration allows for a richer, more contextually aware generation of motion predictions.
 To the best of our knowledge, this model is the first to be trained on a combination of both types of inputs to leverage context in motion.

 In this work, inspired by MDM~\cite{tevet2023human} (Motion Diffusion Model) and LTD~\cite{Mao2019} (Learning Trajectory Dependencies), we propose a transformer-based diffusion model with a Graph Convolutional Encoder optimized for the spatio-temporal dynamics of motion data.
 A key design element is the use of learnable graph connectivity, as introduced by Mao et al.~\cite{Mao2019}, to more effectively capture joint dependencies.
-Our model is trained in a classifier-free manner~\cite{Ho2022}, allowing for a balance between variability and accuracy, with an emphasis on precision to ensure safety in HRC.
-Additionally, our Multi-modal Diffusion Model for Motion Predictions (MDMP) harnesses the stochastic nature of diffusion models to predict presence zones with varying confidence levels.
-This uncertainty measure is particularly crucial for long-term motion predictions, where uncertainty grows over time.
-By offering a spatial understanding of human presence, our model significantly enhances collision avoidance, improving safety and real-time interaction in dynamic collaboration scenarios.
+Additionally, our Multi-modal Diffusion Model for Motion Predictions (MDMP) harnesses the stochastic nature of diffusion models to predict presence zones—bounded regions in 3D space that are guaranteed to contain the true position of a particular body joint—with varying size based on uncertainty.
+This measure of confidence is particularly crucial for long-term motion predictions, where uncertainty grows over time.
+By offering a spatial understanding of human presence, our model should significantly enhances collision avoidance, improving safety and real-time interaction in dynamic collaboration scenarios.

-We summarize the contributions as follows: 1) A novel multi-modal diffusion model integrating textual and skeletal data to generate long-term motion predictions.
-2) A graph-based transformer framework that effectively captures spatial and temporal dynamics of motion.
-3) A method for estimating uncertainty in predictions, improving spatial awareness and safety in HRC scenarios.
-4) A thorough validation of the predicted uncertainty through a comparative study and finally our implementation is open-sourced.
+We summarize the contributions as follows: 1) A novel multi-modal diffusion model trained on both textual and skeletal data for precise long-term motion predictions.
+2) An uncertainty estimation method to significantly enhance spatial awareness and safety in HRC scenarios.
+3) A graph-based transformer capturing spatial-temporal dynamics effectively.
+4) A comprehensive validation of uncertainty estimation, with an open-source implementation.